 A library for replicating your python class between multiple servers, based on raft protocol

-- raft protocol for leader election and log replication
+- It use raft protocol for leader election and log replication.

-- Log compaction - it use fork for copy-on-write while serializing data on disk
+- It supports log compaction.
+It use fork for copy-on-write while serializing data on disk.

-- In-memory and on-disk serialization - you can use in-memory mode for small data and on-disk for big one
+- It supports in-memory and on-disk serialization.
+You can use in-memory mode for small data and on-disk for big one.

-- Encryption - you can set password and use it in external network
+- It has encryption - you can set password and use it in external network.

-- Python2 and Python3 on linux, macos and windows - no dependencies required (only optional one, eg. cryptography)
+- It supports python2 and python3 on linux, macos and windows.
+No dependencies required (only optional one, eg. cryptography).

 - Convenient interface - you can easily transform arbitrary class into a replicated one (see example below).

 pip install pysyncobj